Methamphetamine Defense Lawyer in Philadelphia, PA

 Have you been charged with possession of crystal meth or any other methamphetamine-related drug offenses?
 If so, your freedom may be in jeopardy as you may face severe penalties if convicted.
 As a Schedule I controlled substance, methamphetamine possession is punishable by harsh sentences and penalties under both state and federal law.

 According to the Washington State Attorney General’s Office and the PA Criminal Intelligence Center, 12 million people across America have tried methamphetamines, and 1.5 million Americans regularly use the drug.
-The rising problem of methamphetamine use is largely due to the low cost of manufacturing the powerful drug, resulting in a relatively inexpensive high.
+The rising problem of meth use is largely due to its low manufacturing cost, resulting in a relatively inexpensive high.

-However, lawmakers across the country have enacted new legislation and more severe penalties for methamphetamine possession and related charges.
-Furthermore, law enforcement agencies on both the state and federal level, including state and district attorney’s offices, have made methamphetamine cases a top priority.
+Lawmakers across the country have enacted new legislation and more severe penalties for meth possession and related charges.
+Furthermore, law enforcement agencies on both the state and federal level have made methamphetamine cases a top priority.

 Our Attorneys Defend Your Freedom